WQXW

-WQXW (90.3 FM) is an all-classical music radio station licensed to Ossining, New York.
+WQXW (90.3 FM) is an all-classical music, non-commercial radio station licensed to Ossining, New York.
 It simulcasts WQXR-FM, the only classical music station in New York City.

-WQXW now covers much of northern and central Westchester County, reaching northern portions of the New York metropolitan area where WQXR cannot reach.
-WQXW's antenna tower is located in Pleasantville, New York.
+WQXW covers much of northern and central Westchester County, reaching northern portions of the New York metropolitan area where WQXR cannot reach.
+WQXW's transmitter is located in Chappaqua, New York.

 History

-The radio station originated in 1982 as WDFH, a community radio station that broadcast a freeform format of progressive and alternative rock, jazz, blues, and folk.
+The radio station originated in 1982 as WDFH, a community radio station that broadcast a freeform radio format of progressive and alternative rock, jazz, blues, and folk.
 WDFH had a several-decades long history, starting out as a cable-based station in the 1980s and finally moving to the FM band in 1992.

 One of WDFH's notable programs in its final years was OutCasting, a program for LGBTQ youth.

 On July 29, 2013, WDFH ceased broadcasting, and the broadcast license was subsequently purchased by New York Public Radio, changing call letters to WQXW and becoming a rebroadcaster of WQXR.